Early voting begins ahead of Australia's May 21 election | Politics

 Early voting began on Monday in Australia's federal election with the opposition party hoping the first ballots will reflect its lead over the government in opinion polls.

-Opposition leader Anthony Albanese said government lawmakers were discouraging electors from voting early in the hope that Labor's lead would evaporate before election day.
+Opposition leader Anthony Albanese said government lawmakers were discouraging electors from voting early in the hope that Labour's lead would evaporate before election day.

 Morrison called the election for the last date available to him to maximize the time he had to discredit Albanese as a potential government leader.
 Using the same tactic in 2019, Morrison defied most opinion polls by leading his coalition to a narrow victory.